terranix/terranix-website/content/documentation/getting-started.md

 [Terraform](https://terraform.io) is, have a look at [what terranix is]({{< relref "what-is-terranix.md" >}}).
 {{% /note %}}

-## How to Set up
+## shell.nix

-A convenient way is to create a shell.nix which holds you terranix and terraform setup.
+A convenient way is to create a `shell.nix` which holds your terranix and terraform setup.

 ```nix
 { pkgs ? import <nixpkgs> { } }: